AhmedAbdelerhman/docker/README.md

 minikube dashboard

 to create deployment
-first you need to build the image you want to deploy (ahmeddbah/kube-first-test)    // you have to set tag version second push it to docker hub
+first you need to build the image you want to deploy (ahmeddbah/kube-first-test)
+ex: docker build -t ahmeddbah/kube-first-test:3 .  // you have to set tag version second push it to docker hub
-then: kubectl create deployment --image=ahmeddbah/kube-first-test to verify the deployment  kubectl get deployment  and kubectl get pods
+then: kubectl create deployment --image=ahmeddbah/kube-first-test to verify the deployment  kubectl get deployment  and kubectl get pods to change the name of image: docker tag old-image-name:old-tag new-image-name:new-tag

 objects of Kubernetes